 - A. Short-Term Bicycle Parking.
 Short-term bicycle parking shall be provided in order to serve shoppers, customers, messengers, guests, and other visitors to a site who generally stay for two hours or less. - 1.
 Requirement Thresholds.
 Short-term parking shall be provided when any of the following occur: - a.
 New development; - b.
 The demolition and reconstruction of a site; - c.
 A new building on a developed site when the new building is more than 300 square feet.
 The 300 square feet shall be cumulative from the date of adoption of this Code; - d.
 Building additions to existing buildings that expand the existing habitable floor area by at least 20 percent, or 2,500 square feet, whichever is less, not including Single Unit Dwellings or Duplexes.
 The addition and/or expansion shall be cumulative from the date of adoption of this Code; - e.
 There is an addition of 10 vehicle parking stalls or more; - f.
 A Discretionary Permit is required; - g.
-There is a Change in Occupancy as defined by the Building Code; or, - h.
+There is a change from one category of use classification to another (ie, changing from a Commercial Use Classification to a Residential Use Classification as identified in the Use Regulation table of the Base District); or, - h.
 If required per California Green Building Standards Code, as may be amended. - 2.
 Number of Spaces Required.
 Refer to Table 15-2429-D. - 3.
 Location. - a.
-Short-term bicycle parking shall be located outside of the public right-of-way and walkways and as close to the primary entrance as vehicle parking, excepting Accessible Parking stalls, or within 35 feet of a main entrance to the building it serves, whichever is closer.
+Short-term bicycle parking shall be located outside of the public right-of-way and walkways and as close to the primary entrance as vehicle parking, excepting Accessible Parking stalls, or within 35 feet of a main entrance to the building it serves, whichever is closer. - b.

-- b.
 Existing Shopping Centers/Multiple Tenants.
-In centers with multiple tenants, where bicycle parking becomes required because of a discretionary permit request or a Change in Occupancy, the number of stalls shall be determined by the need of the subject tenant space.
-Parking shall be conspicuously located and shall be visible from the tenant. - c.
+In centers with multiple tenants, where bicycle parking becomes required because of a discretionary permit

+- request or a change in use, the number of stalls shall be determined by the need of the subject tenant space.
+Parking shall be conspicuously located and shall be visible from the tenant space. - c.
 New Shopping Centers/Multiple Tenants.
 In centers with multiple tenants, bicycle parking shall be distributed throughout the center.
 Parking shall be conspicuously located and shall be visible from tenant spaces.
 While bicycle parking cannot always be within 35 feet of all tenants, it shall be located as to minimize the distance to tenant spaces to the greatest extent feasible.
 Satellite pads shall provide separate bicycle parking if necessary. - d.
 Mixed-Use Districts or Buildings Built Proximate to the Front Property Line.
 Bicycle parking may be located within the public right-of-way with approval from the Public Works Department, provided an unobstructed sidewalk width clearance of six feet is maintained for pedestrians. - 4.
 Vehicle Parking Reduction.
 In an existing development a bicycle parking corral may replace existing vehicle parking stalls.
 Should a bicycle corral cause a reduction in the number of vehicle parking spaces to less than what is prescribed in this Code, an exemption (i.e., Variance or Deviation) for the reduced vehicle parking shall not be required.
 This reduction shall not exceed three vehicle parking stalls for centers less than 10 acres in area, and six for centers greater than 10 acres.